roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 ## Lunarvim - An IDE Layer with Sane Defaults

 LunarVim is described as "An IDE layer for Neovim with sane defaults.
 Completely free and community driven.".
 LunarVIM adds a good set of default plugins to NeoVIM with configurations that will suit most people, and more importantly, it comes with all the essentials pre-configured - but also allows customisation (enabling/disabling/configuration), and extension using additional plugins.

 If you'd like to know a bit more about what Lunarvim includes, you can read the default plugin list which can be found [here](https://www.lunarvim.org/docs/plugins/core-plugins-list), along with a list of extra plugins [here](https://www.lunarvim.org/docs/plugins/extra-plugins), and also the default settings which can be found [here](https://github.com/LunarVim/LunarVim/blob/master/lua/lvim/config/settings.lua).

 Start by installing Lunarvim following the instructions[here](https://www.lunarvim.org/docs/installation).

-Next we'll create an alias that allows us to open up multiple files in tabs:
+Next we'll create some aliases for convenience and that by default allows us to open up multiple files in tabs:

 ```
 alias vi="lvim -p"